weechat/specs.weechat.org/specs/001510-trigger-regex-commands.md

 A new command `y` is added for chars translations.

-It takes two string: each char in the first string is replaced by the char in the second string (at the same place).
+It takes two strings: each char in the first string is replaced by the char in the second string (at the same place).\
+The two strings must contain the same number of UTF-8 chars.

 Examples: